CINievas/real-time-loss-tools/docs/02_Configuration.md

 Local time zone in the format of the [IANA Time Zone Database](https://www.iana.org/time-zones), used to convert from UTC time (in which the earthquakes are specified) to local time, for the purpose of determining the time of the day of the earthquake and, as a consequence, the number of occupants in the buildings.
+Only necessary if `calculate_casualties` is True.
 Example:

 ```
 timezone = "Europe/Rome"